patjennings/website/app/_pages/about_en.md

 ---
 layout: page
-title: Hello
+title: Hello,
 permalink: /en/about
 lang: en
 ref: about
 ---

-**My name is Thomas Guesnon, i'm a designer.
+My name is Thomas Guesnon, i'm a designer.
 My work is about solving visual, ergonomic and functional problems on digital applications.
-It helps people using products by giving them comfort and efficiency.**
+It helps people using products by giving them comfort and efficiency.

 I use my skills to design web or native applications, create prototypes or video animations, organize information and document design process.
 I help stakeholders defining a vision for their digital application.